dlang-community/D-Scanner/README.md

 	success k

 # JSON output
 Generates a JSON summary of the input file.
+The JSON output produced complies with a JSON schema included with the project under the "schemas" directory.
+(Note that the schema is not yet complete)

 ### Example
 The given D code: